 Mid-Size CPA and Accounting Firms (6-50 Staff)

 Firms with multiple staff members face additional complexity: shared drives, diverse workstations, varied software environments, and more vendor relationships.
 Your WISP should include formal onboarding and offboarding procedures for IT access, a structured vendor risk assessment process, and documented network segmentation policies.
-Determine whether your firm holds 5,000 or more customer records — if so, the FTC Safeguards Rule triggers additional specific technical requirements that your WISP must address.
-See our PTIN and WISP requirements guide for details on how these thresholds apply.
+Determine whether your firm holds 5,000 or more customer records, if so, the FTC Safeguards Rule triggers additional specific technical requirements that your WISP must address.
+For the full breakdown of those requirements, see our FTC Safeguards Rule guide for tax preparers.

 Multi-Office and Regional Accounting Firms (50+ Staff)

 Larger firms should treat the WISP as the top-level governance document in a suite of security policies, supported by separate policies for remote access, acceptable use, vendor management, and change control.
-This tier also benefits most from third-party security validation — either a formal penetration test or a NIST CSF-based gap assessment — to confirm that documented controls are operating as described.
-A WISP that says controls exist but hasn't been tested offers little actual assurance.
-For broader security strategy guidance, see our accounting and CPA cybersecurity solutions.
+This tier also benefits most from third-party security validation, either a formal penetration test or a NIST Cybersecurity Framework (CSF)-based gap assessment, to confirm that documented controls are operating as described.
+A WISP that says controls exist but has not been tested offers little actual assurance.
+For broader security strategy at this scale, see our accounting and CPA cybersecurity solutions.

 Related Tax Security Resources